Help for teenagers who stammer.

 Courses are run by its founder, Anne Blight.
 People who have done the course before give one-to-one training.
 They are not speech & language therapists.
 But, they consider their personal experience with stammering a significant qualification.

-Courses for ages 11 to 16: The Starfish Project is now running virtual courses for young people.
-Courses are full for 2021 but they are taking bookings for January 2022.
+*Update The Starfish Project is now running virtual courses for young people throughout the Covid pandemic.
 These new virtual courses are one-to-one via video call.
 A parent will need to be present at all times to help learn the technique and provide support.
 Each virtual course lasts 2 days.

 Talking Out is a 5-day course based in Yorkshire for teenagers.
 It combines therapy with outdoor activities like rock climbing, mountain biking and canoeing.
 It's run by specialist speech & language therapists.
 Courses aim to help develop confidence and a more positive attitude to speaking.